Release Phase

 The recommendations in this section also apply to Deploy to Heroku button apps that use a postdeploy script.

-Minimise the time a failed release is left as the most recent release
+Minimize the amount of time a failed release is most recent

-In the case where a build has succeeded but the release phase failed, the built slug will be used by any later releases triggered by add-on config var changes.
-As those releases do not run release phase this can mean application code being deployed without release phase tasks it depends on (database migrations, for example) being run.
-We recommend any release phase failures are resolved as soon as possible to avoid this (for example by temporarily rolling back to a previous release).
+In the case where a build has succeeded, but the release phase failed, the built slug will be used by any later releases triggered by add-on config var changes.
+As those releases do not run the release phase, this can mean application code deploys without release phase tasks it depends on (database migrations, for example) being run.
+We recommend any release phase failures are resolved as soon as possible to avoid this (for example, by temporarily rolling back to a previous release).

-Release phase is not suitable for tasks that require filesystem persistence, as filesystem changes during release phase will not be deployed to your app’s dyno formation (the dyno filesystem is ephemeral).
-Asset compilation should happen during builds.
-Release phase can be used to upload the compiled assets to a CDN.
+The release phase is not suitable for tasks that require filesystem persistence, as filesystem changes during the release phase will not be deployed to your app’s dyno formation (the dyno filesystem is ephemeral).
+For example, asset compilation should happen during builds.
+The release phase then can be used to upload the compiled assets to a CDN.

 The following considerations are primarily relevant when creating manual database migration scripts.
-If you are using an ORM, such as ActiveRecord, these considerations may not apply.
+If using an ORM, such as ActiveRecord, these considerations may not apply.
 Learn more about database best practices.

 Use transactions for database migrations

-If you perform a database migration, you should always use transactions.
-A transaction ensures that all migration operations are successful before committing changes to the database.
-This minimizes the possibility of a failed partial migration during release phase.
-If a database migration fails during release phase (i.e., the migration command exits with a non-zero status), your new release will not be deployed.
-If transactions were not used, this can leave your database in a partially migrated state.
+When performing a database migration, always use transactions.
+A transaction ensures that all migration operations are successful before committing changes to the database, minimizing the possibility of a failed partial migration during the release phase.
+If a database migration fails during the release phase (i.e., the migration command exits with a non-zero status), the new release will not be deployed.
+If transactions were not used, this could leave the database in a partially migrated state.
 We suggest using heroku run

-, rather than release phase, to correct your schema/data.
+, rather than the release phase, to make schema/data corrections.

-Many actions create a new release, such as a setting a config var or adding a new addon to your app.
-Your database migration script should check whether a database has already been migrated, before executing a new migration (e.g., does table/column exist, if not add it).
-This will prevent a new release – such as one created from a new config var – from rerunning your database migration.
+Many actions create a new release, such as setting a config var or adding a new addon to the app.
+The database migration script should check whether a database has already been migrated before executing a new migration (e.g., does table/column exist, if not add it).
+Doing so will prevent a new release – such as one created from a new config var – from rerunning database migrations.

 Before running a migration, grab an advisory lock on the database

-Heroku releases can run concurrently, which can be a problem if release phase is executing a database migration.
+Heroku releases can run concurrently, which can be a problem if the release phase is executing a database migration.
 Many popular relational databases, such as Postgres and MySQL, offer advisory lock functionality, which can be used to prevent concurrent migrations.
-Advisory locks are application enforced database locks; when acquired, your tables are not locked for writing, so your application will continue to behave normally.
+Advisory locks are application enforced database locks; when acquired, the tables are not locked for writing, so the application will continue to behave normally.

-In Postgres, before running your migration, you can acquire an advisory lock.
-In the example below we try to get an advisory lock with the key migration
+Postgres makes it possible to acquire an advisory lock before running migrations.
+In the example below, we try to get an advisory lock with the key migration

 :